-The projected timeline for licensing for remote operators to begin is mid-2016.
 In January 2015, the Dutch Gaming Authority, Kansspelautoriteit, signed a letter of intent with the Alderney Gambling Control Commission in anticipation of building a working relationship ahead of the expected approval of online gambling legislation in the Netherlands.

 Like many European internet gambling models, the Netherlands does not currently allow its citizens to gamble online through foreign operators.

 The operator De Lotto maintains a long-standing license for online gaming in the Netherlands.
 After foreign internet gaming operators raised challenges that De Lotto violated European Union (EU) agreements requiring open access to the national market, in February 2005 the Dutch Supreme Court upheld De Lotto's status as the only operator that may accept online wagers placed from the Netherlands.
 The Supreme Court ruling reversed an earlier 2004 ruling of the Arnhem court determining that the national license laws contradict (EU) case law.